developer-friendly/blog/docs/posts/2024/0015-ory-oathkeeper.md

 !!! note "Disclaimer"

-    This blog post is not sponsored by Ory(1).
+    This blog post is **NOT** sponsored by Ory(1).
 I'm just a happy user of their products and I want to share my experience with you.
     { .annotate }

     1. Though, I definitely wouldn't mind seeing some dollars.